Zywave/booster/src/_areas/design-system/components/wells.md

 ![Warning well](/images/components/well/well_warning.svg)

-Informs the user of the potentially undesirable outcome of a future action.
+Warning Wells are yellow and contain an alert triangle icon.
+Warning Wells inform the user of potentially undesirable or destructive outcomes of an action, or that something has occurred that may negatively impact their experience.

 <br>